marksweissma/practice/probability_and_stats/questions.md

 2. You have a six sided die, but you need a seven sided die.
 How can you create D<sub>i</sub> from D<sub>j</sub>

+3. The birthday problem - how many people do you need in a room to have it more likely than not that two are born on the same day of the year

 Experiment Evaluation: